OpenGOAL-Mods/OG-RCO/README.md

 ## Known Bugs

-- You aren't prevented from the instant-collect for Scout Flies cells while on Zoomer/FlutFlut
+- You aren't prevented from the instant-collect for Scout Flies cells while on Zoomer/FlutFlut, if it's not the right cell